BrainBlend-AI/atomic-agents/atomic-forge/atomic_tools/calculator/README.md

 # Calculator Tool

 ## Overview
-The Calculator Tool is a Python-based utility within the Atomic Agents ecosystem designed for performing a variety of mathematical calculations.
-It supports basic arithmetic operations such as addition, subtraction, multiplication, and division, as well as more complex operations including exponentiation and trigonometric functions.
+The Calculator Tool is a utility within the Atomic Agents ecosystem designed for performing a variety of mathematical calculations.
+It's essentially a wrapper around the sympy library to allow for expression-based calculations.

+## Prerequisites and Dependencies
+- Python 3.9 or later
+- atomic-agents (See [here](/README.md) for installation instructions)
+- pydantic
+- sympy

 ## Installation
 You can install the tool using any of the following options: